willbicks/dsdii-assembler/README.md

 ### Without Go Installed:

-If you don't have Go installed on your computer, pre-compiled binaries for Windows, macOS, and Linux can be downloaded from the [releases section](/releases).
+If you don't have Go installed on your computer, pre-compiled binaries for Windows, macOS, and Linux can be downloaded from the [releases section](https://github.com/willbicks/dsdii-assembler/releases).

-Download the appropriate binary for your system, and name it `dsdii-assembler` before adding it your path or using it in-situ.
+Download the appropriate binary for your system, extract it, and add it your path or using it in-situ.
 ### With Go Installed:

 If you have the Go language tools installed on your computer, downloading and installing dsdii-assembler is as simple as: